 • Listen to your body during all active Quests, take your time and really feel how your body reacts to certain postures to reduce the possibility of injury.

-• Reduce distractions by switching mobile phones and smart watches to ‘airplane mode’ od ‘do not disturb/silent’ mode and quit out of any email browsers or notification software on your computer prior to commencing your Quest.
+• Reduce distractions by switching mobile phones and smart watches to ‘airplane mode’ or ‘do not disturb/silent’ mode and quit out of any email browsers or notification software on your computer prior to commencing your Quest.

 • Take time after your class to really absorb the teachings and sit with how it feels within your heart, mind and body.

-• We recommend you listen to the Quest the first time without taking notes so the new information really washes over you and you get a great understanding of the teachings.
+• We recommend you listen to the Quest the first time without taking notes so the new information really washes over you and you get a greater understanding of the teachings.
 Go back after you have completed the course and rewatch to take notes on key take-ways and talk to family and friends about what you have learnt.
 This will help to really cement your understanding, retain the teachings and incorporate it into a regular practice.

 • If you're not really understanding a practice, or feel like you are stuck in your monkey mind, don’t put pressure on yourself.
 You are where you are and that’s perfect for you right now.
 You may need to explore this content further after you have had time to digest it and feel more connected to the concepts, when you are in a clearer state of mind.